 The English department aims to build on the reading, writing and the speaking and listening skills learned at primary school.
 Students begin studying the GCSE course in year 9, which gives them a firm foundation for success in their examinations at the end of year 11.

 KEY STAGE 3

-In each of the years 7 and 8, the curriculum covers a novel, a play, poetry, writing skills and opportunities to study literature from different time periods and cultures.
+In Years 7 and 8, the curriculum covers: poems from the Literary Canon, WW1 Poetry, inspirational speeches from history, transactional and creative writing skills, and opportunities to study literature from different time periods and cultures.

-The English Department encourages students to read widely through the ‘Accelerated Reader’ scheme; dedicated library lessons are used to monitor students’ reading progress.
+The English Department also encourages students to read widely through the ‘Accelerated Reader’ scheme, and dedicated library lessons are used to monitor students’ reading progress.

 KEY STAGE 4

 All students follow the Edexcel GCSE English Language (9-1) (1ENO) and English Literature (9 -1 ) (1ETO) courses.
 The units taught across years 9-11 alternate between the language and literature courses.

 In English Language, students study 19th Century fiction, 20th Century and 21st Century non-fiction, imaginative writing and transactional writing.